Omnicit/Omnicit/README.md

 The Omnicit PowerShell Toolbox (OPT) will help with everyday tasks when managing various systems, services and data.

+In the future when new functions is added that has a dependency of Windows PowerShell that will have a separate module, for instance Omnicit.ActiveDirectory.

 ## Installation

 If you have the [PowerShellGet](https://msdn.microsoft.com/powershell/gallery/readme) module installed